YashicaThanekar/amazon-clone/README.md

 --> Attention to spacing, alignment, and hover animations
 --> Consistent color scheme and layout inspired by Amazon UI

+---

 **Features**
---->Fully structured navigation bar with logo, search, and cart icons
+-->Fully structured navigation bar with logo, search, and cart icons
 -->Custom-styled product boxes and hover effects
 -->Smooth transitions and box shadows
 -->Organized sections (Deals, Electronics, Fashion, etc.)
 -->Responsive foundation ready for mobile view

+---

 **Technologies Used**
 - **HTML5** for structure